 By performing these actions, you’ll narrow down the list of options and land on the right influencers for your brand.

 With algorithms constantly changing and new social media platforms continuing to enter the scene, dynamic posts and video content are in high demand by brands.
 Why?
 They are some of the best ways of getting noticed (and potentially going viral).
 Plus, the short- and long-term benefits outweigh their static post counterparts.

 Dynamic video content is a valuable addition to your social media and influencer strategies.
 It first and foremost captures the attention of your audience and increases their engagement on your post.
 Other benefits of using dynamic video content include the ability to send a strong message, build credibility, and establish long-term commitment.
-Try full videos, boomerangs, time-lapses, animated shorts, and creative overlays to take advantage of the power of dynamic video content.
+Try full videos, time-lapses, animated shorts, and creative overlays to take advantage of the power of dynamic video content.
 Also, consider adding different platforms to the mix.